risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-source.md

 ---
 id: sql-alter-source
 title: ALTER SOURCE
-description: Modify existing source name.
+description: Modify the properties of an existing source.
 slug: /sql-alter-source
 ---
 <head>
   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-source/" />
 </head>

-Use the `ALTER SOURCE` command to do the following operations to a source：
+Use the `ALTER SOURCE` command to do the following operations on a source：

 + add columns
 + modify the name